kchua/Data-Structures/README.md

     * No exceptions are raised if invalid nodes numbers are passed in.
 2. Left-leaning Red-Black Trees
     * May implement a delete operation
-    * Clear operation still to be implemented
-    * None of the map API is functional as of now.
 3. Hashmap
     * Only an idea for now